-Turk Telecom, NTT, Telstra, America Movil, SK Telecom, SK broadband, Singtel all now have 20% to 60% penetration of over the top or mobile subscription based video service in their total video connection base.
+Turk Telecom, NTT, Telstra, America Movil, SK Telecom, SK broadband, Singtel all now have 20% to 60% penetration of over the top or mobile subscription-based video service in their total video connection base.
 Pay-TV operators are now seeing an increasing play of internet in their traditional services.
 From a technology standpoint, roughly 35% of tv connections are now delivered by IPTV indicating a move towards converged offering with a fixed line.

-Its becoming increasingly clear that with new technologies such as AI, AR/VR, IOT, Cloud and analytics emerging, the incumbent telecom operators have realized that they can no longer sustain existing business and stay profitable unless they coalesce various business streams to know more about their customers.
+It is becoming increasingly clear that with new technologies such as AI, AR/VR, IOT, Cloud and analytics emerging, the incumbent telecom operators have realized that they can no longer sustain existing business and stay profitable unless they coalesce various business streams to know more about their customers.

 Virtual Assistants and Artificial Intelligence

 On the consumer front, artificial intelligence is making headway faster than people expect.
 Roughly 60% of smartphones now have voice assistants that are helping adopt artificial intelligence.
 Google assistant is the market leader with 50% market share of virtual assistants on a smartphone, followed by Apple Siri at 30% and Baidu at 20%.
 Alexa is gradually becoming a household name.
 So, with fundamental and new services and products getting launched, artificial intelligence will find its application starting from voice assistants, and image recognition to massive data churn on a cloud in the background finding patterns, spotting behaviors, personalizing and predicting purchase decisions.
-In a very subtle form changing individual and mass behaviors.
+In a very subtle form of changing individual and mass behaviors.

 Internet video advertising and subscription

-India Video and Music eco system
+India Video and Music ecosystem

 Barely had India’s DTH providers- Airtel, Dish, Tata Sky, Videocon- had grown profitable that the video ecosystem started to change.
-Increasing video consumption over internet meant new players in advertising and media agencies, delivery platforms, content aggregation, broadcasting and content, and platforms emerge.
-DTH and cable operators are now competing with Hotstar, Netflix, Voot, ditto TV etc. Reliance Jio has jumped into content aggregation and delivery platforms like Apalya, Kaltura, Digivive and Saranyu are gaining grounds.
+Increasing video consumption over the internet meant new players in advertising and media agencies, delivery platforms, content aggregation, broadcasting and content, and platforms emerge.
+DTH and cable operators are now competing with Hotstar, Netflix, Voot, ditto TV etc. Reliance Jio has jumped into content aggregation and delivery platforms like Apalya, Kaltura, Digivive, and Saranyu are gaining grounds.